nbice1/First-Order-Logic/README.md

 ## A Proof that the Uniform Continuity of a Real Function Implies its Continuity at p

 Here without loss of generality I don't bother assuming that the function always produces a unique output (i.e. is well-defined).
+H(r,s) means that function H outputs s on input r.
+L(x,y,e) means that the distance between x and y is less than e.

 0     UeXdUxUy(L(x,y,d) > XuXv((H(x,u) ^ H(y,v)) ^ L(u,v,e)))  - premise
 \_________________